 Here are some options to consider:

-- – You can ask the financial institution holding your IRA to move the money directly to another IRA.
+- Trustee-to-trustee transfer or direct rollover – You can ask the financial institution holding your IRA to move the money directly to another IRA.
 No taxes will be withheld from the amount transferred at the time of the transfer.
 This method is generally hassle-free, but some IRA sponsors will still only mail the check to your address of record, so you’d have to forward it to your new IRA.

 Given the immediate withholding and the possibility of further taxes if you don’t move the money into a new IRA before the 60 days are up, you’ve got much to consider before initiating an indirect rollover.
 Consequently, you should consult with a financial advisor and tax professional before you make this type of move.